Lucas-Lee11/APCSFinal/README.md

 # Polynomial Equations

-This will find the intersection in a Polynomial equation with complex coefficients
+This will find the intersection in a Polynomial equation with complex coefficients as well as the derivative of the resulting function

 Each term uses the evaluator similar to the one already used

 # Graphing

-This will graph a quadratic using smaller real numbers
+This will graph a line or ax^2 + bx form quadratic using smaller real numbers on a 20x20 grid

 # Matrix Calculator